 - Business forced to cease trading

-What do you need to retain for List A, List B Group 1 and Group 2?
+What documents you need to retain for List A, List B Group 1 and Group 2?

 List A – British Citizens

-- For employees who are UK passport holders, you must copy and retain the details page of their passport as prove of lawful right to work in the UK.
-Copy of the passport cover is no longer required.
+- For employees who are UK passport holders, you must copy and retain the details page of their passport as proof of lawful right to work in the UK.
+A copy of the passport cover is no longer required.

 - If a passport is not available, you must request, copy and retain their National Insurance number and name (e.g P45, P60, NI card or letter from a government agency or previous employers) and either full birth certificate or adoption certificate, or certificate or registration or naturalisation as a British citizen

-What if the UK passport has expired and no replacement is available ?
-You can still accept it as a valid right to work provided that the photo on the passport is not too dates and you are satisfied it resembles the person in front of you.
+What if the UK passport has expired and no replacement is available?
+You can still accept it as a valid right to work provided that the photo on the passport is not too dated and you are satisfied it resembles the person in front of you.